-Again, feel free to have a look for yourself and use my referral link to open your account and get £6 for free.
+Again, feel free to have a look for yourself and use my referral link to open your Revolut account for free.
 There is very little chance for you to regret it.

 Monzo is also an online bank.
-It provides a very similar service to Revolut, so you will receive a Mastercard card to make payments in different currencies at the interbank rate.
+It provides a very similar service to Revolut, but you will receive a Mastercard (not Visa) card to make payments in different currencies at the interbank rate.

 Unlike Revolut, Monzo focuses exclusively on the multi-currency expenses and reporting aspect, you won’t find any insurance, crypto exchange or other services.
 But what it does, it does it very well!
 Personally I find the smartphone app a little more convenient.
 They have limits too, but higher than on Revolut.

 In my case, using both services and having 2 debit cards indirectly raise the limits.
 Also, it is possible that a Revolut card does not work in a place abroad, while it works with Monzo, and vice versa.

 Feel free to look for yourself and use my referral link to open your Monzo account and you will get £5 for free.

 Last but not least, Curve is also an online bank.
 The main benefit of this card is that it allows you to group all your cards in one, like a wrapper.
 If you do not want to take all your cards with you all the time: Revolut, Monzo or any other professional or personal cards, it is possible to use only one: the Curve card.
 From the application, a simple tap is enough to select the card that will be active.
 It’s efficient and will make your wallet a little lighter.
 Note that there may be some limitations in case of disputes, but this will be suitable for everyday use.
 And since it’s free, why not giving it a try?

 You can use my referral link to open your account and get £5 for free.
 Use code “EKGQQJQN” at sign up.